ultraq/gradle-support/README.md

 -------

-These plugins are built targeting Gradle 9, so require Java 17 as well, and are available on the Gradle Plugin Portal so only need to be added by their ID and version to their respective `plugins` block.
+These plugins are built targeting Gradle 9, so require Java 17 as well, and are available on the Gradle Plugin Portal, so only need to be added by their ID and version to their respective `plugins` block.

 ### use-maven-central-repositories